thavlik/vpn-operator/README.md

 ```bash
 kubectl get mask -Aw
 ```
-As with the `Provider` resource, the `Mask` also has a `status.message` field that provides a more verbose description of any errors encountered during reconciliation.
+As with the `MaskProvider` resource, the `Mask` also has a `status.message` field that provides a more verbose description of any errors encountered during reconciliation.

 5. The `Mask`'s status object contains a reference to the VPN credentials `Secret` created for it at `status.provider.secret`.
 Plug these values into your sidecar containers (e.g. as environment variables into [gluetun](https://github.com/qdm12/gluetun)).